etechlearner/enterprise/README.md

 #### System Specifications

-For app servers, we recommend the following system specifications:
+For app servers, we recommend a minimum of the following system specifications:

 - 2 CPUs
 - 2GB Memory